Executive Committee of the Staff Assembly

 In December of 2014 I completed my Master’s degree in Public Health at the Gillings School of Global Public Health at UNC Chapel Hill while working in my full-time position.
 I began my work in Staff Advocacy in 2016 by serving as the Treasurer and then the Chair of the UNC Chapel Hill Employee Forum serving four consecutive years.
 During this time, I helped lead the campus through the protests and subsequent removal of the confederate monument, the changing landscape in the state healthcare plan, the resurgence of violence and civil unrest experienced nation-wide, and the biggest global viral pandemic of the century.
 It was for my work as the Chair of the Employee Forum helping pass 18 resolutions and serving on campus searches and advisory committees that I received the prestigious 2021 C. Knox Massey Distinguished Service Award for unusual, meritorious, or superior contributions by a University Employee, as well as the 2021 Arnold D. Kaluzny, PhD Distinguished Alumni Award from the UNC Gillings School of Global Public Health.

-I feel extremely honored to have served as the Vice Chair of the UNC System Staff Assembly for the past two years, co-authoring and helping to pass four resolutions aimed at improving opportunities and compensation for UNC System Staff Employees.
-As Chair-Elect I am excited to continue to serve the larger UNC System community by helping to continue to keep staff issues in the forefront of conversations with the UNC System Administration, the UNC System Board of Governors and the UNC System President.
+I feel extremely honored to have served as the Vice Chair of the UNC System Staff Assembly previously, co-authoring and helping to pass four resolutions aimed at improving opportunities and compensation for UNC System Staff Employees.
+As Chair I am excited to continue to serve the larger UNC System community by helping to continue to keep staff issues in the forefront of conversations with the UNC System Administration, the UNC System Board of Governors and the UNC System President.

 Secretary